Imagining Independence: The United States, Public Diplomacy, and Philippine Freedom in the Age of Decolonization, 1945-1960

 Winner of 2014/15 University of Hull Departmental Prize for Outstanding Undergraduate Dissertation.

-Editor & social media officer at the Asia Research Institute Asia Dialogue blog, 2017-present.
+Editor & social media officer at the Asia Research Institute Asia Dialogue blog, 2017-2019.

 Treasurer, Association of Southeast Asian Studies, United Kingdom (ASEASUK), 2018-present.

-Digital Media Ambassador, Department of American & Canadian Studies, University of Nottingham, 2018-present.
+Digital Media Ambassador, Department of American & Canadian Studies, University of Nottingham, 2018-2020.